Eustace & Hitomi, Chapter 1. The Thing Upon the Tape and Love's First Glance

 The exact reasoning is unknown besides more rumor.
 The Rambler's Inn is an enigma, some inexplicable piece of Darius Reed's inner mind.
 Did dozens of freed slaves die while building it?
 Did a group of a dozen Confederate veterans disappear one night while wandering its halls?
 Of course not, but it was the kind of place that attracted such stories.

-Which is to stay that the Ramber's Inn is as much a curse as a blessing.
+Which is to stay that the Rambler's Inn is as much a curse as a blessing.
 A birthmark staining those who are forced by fate to care for it.
 And Gunther, only a Reed by technicality, took his chance to back away.

 Almost.